kframework/X86-64-semantics/docs/meeting-minutes.md

   - local dfa within a bb: Calculating Gen[bb]
     - Each instruction I (which may potentially affect rsp or rbp) within a bb is tracked to obtain the data flow values before, In[I] and after, Out[I] .
       [This example](fig_1.png) captures all kinds of instructions considered and how the data values are propagted within the instructions of a bb.
+      The call instruction in the figure amount to ```%esp += 8 ``` because it is assumed that the fnction is well formed with conventional prolouge and epiloue and the only change that can happeen to esp is pop of return address.
     - After the data value propagation, Gen[bb] is computed as follows:
       - Gen[bb]::actual_esp: Actual displacement of esp across the bb with value of rsp/rbp assumed as 0.
       - Gen[bb]::max_disp_esp: max (Out[I]::max_disp_esp) for all I in bb.